MattCamp44/C-C-fault-injector/README.md

 -  We learnt about ptrace here: https://blog.tartanllama.xyz/writing-a-linux-debugger-setup/

-- The samples programs found in ./debugeee have been take from http://vhosts.eecs.umich.edu/mibench/
+- The samples programs found in ./debugeee have been taken from http://vhosts.eecs.umich.edu/mibench/